Dichgrem/GKI-build/README.md

 - Use clang-r547379
 - Enable ThinLTO/FullLTO to build
 - Enable Root support : kernelsu/SukiSU/kernelsu-next
 - Enable Susfs support : You can build susfs into kernel
+- Enable BBR support : Enable bbr congestion control algorithm
 - Enable Anykernel3 support : Packaged as a zip package of anykernel3

 To be continued...